MichaelCurrin/code-cookbook/recipes/javascript/packages/vue/state-management/store-pattern.md

     export default store
     ```
 - `App.vue` - Vue file.
 Set up app using the store.
-Here we have two App components using the same store and mount them on different elements.
+For demostration, here we actually have two App components using the same store and mount them on different elements.
 These could be on the same or different pages.
     ```javascript
     import { createApp } from "vue"
     import store from "./store.js"